natallia-js/Portfolio/README.md

 # Portfolio

-The Project is not quite ready
+The SubProject "repair-design-project" is not quite ready )